StefKats/HEP-ML/README.md

-# HEP-ML
-A summary of important ML papers in HEP
+# HEP-ML: A summary of important ML papers in HEP